CEA-MetroCarac/fitspy/doc/user_guide/gui.rst

 The 2D-map Figure widgets allow easy selection of spectra and interaction with the cursor selection of the files selector widget.

-By default, the full range of integrated spectra intensity is displayed.
+By default, the full range of integrated spectra intensity is displayed with a range slider in the figure that allows specifying the summation bounds.

-A range slider in the figure allows specifying the summation bounds.
+Once fitted, the parameters values can be visualized in the 2D-map figures.

-Once peaks have been defined, the corresponding model parameters can be also visualized in the 2D-map figures.
+All the maps displayed in the 2D-map Figure can be exported in a .csv file by clicking on the :code:`Export (.csv)` button.

 .. figure:: ../_static/2d-map_intensity_fwhm.png
    :align:   center

-   left: intensity field in a 2D-map figure (default mode). right: FWHM values associated to 'Peak I' (obtained after fitting).
+   left: intensity field in a 2D-map figure (default mode). right: amplitude values associated to the 2nd peak (obtained after fitting).